Gdańsk Street, Bydgoszcz

 Gdańsk Street is one of the main streets of downtown Bydgoszcz, Poland.
 Initially, the street was a thoroughfare, but in the second half of the 19th century, it was designated as residential.
-It ran from the Brda river to the northern part of Bydgoszcz, and has gradually become the city's center of trade and entertainment.
+It ran from the Brda river to the northern part of Bydgoszcz and has gradually become the city's center of trade and entertainment.
 During the interwar period, Gdańsk Street was the third longest street in Bydgoszcz, with a total length of 3.19 km.

 The street connects the Old Town Road with the northern areas of Bydgoszcz's agglomeration.
-The southern part is the real "vertebrate column" of Bydgoszcz's downtown and the most architecturally representative, while the northern part – from the Municipal Stadium to the southern boundaries of the city – is bordered by Forest Park of Culture and Leisure and the Gdańsk Forest.
+The southern part is the real "vertebrate column" of Bydgoszcz's downtown and the most architecturally representative, while the northern part – from the Municipal Stadium to the southern boundaries of the city – is bordered by the Forest Park of Culture and Leisure and the Gdańsk Forest.
 Gdańsk Street is rich architecturally and has many buildings that are registered on the Kuyavian-Pomeranian Voivodeship Heritage list.

 History

 Gdańsk Street was laid in the 1820s, following the old route leading to Gdańsk (parallel to Pomorska Street).
 The creation of the street is associated with the expansion of the city to the north, which happened after 1816, when the city bought the land east of the route to Gdańsk.
 The thoroughfare has been designed as a straight line, 26 m wide: the land on both sides was then divided into plots, which became the property of individuals.
 At the beginning, suburbs were limited to the area delimited by the Jerzy Sulima-Kamiński Bridge, Gdańsk Gates, Carmelite Church (now Theatre Square) and the Old Church of the Holy Spirit (now Poor Clares' Church).

 The area was used by townspeople from downtown Bydgoszcz for their annual shooting competition, awarded by the "Golden Hen" badge".

 The first intersection in Gdańsk Street – with Dworcowa Street and Pomorska Street – is located at the medieval road fork leading to Koronowo.

-The pace of urban center development to the north-west has increased from 1850 on, after the construction of Railway Main Station in Bocianowo district which became an area of the city.
-Gdańsk Street quickly became a central representative thoroughfare, and developed as a new city (Neue Stadt).
+The pace of urban center development to the north-west has increased from 1850 onwards, after the construction of Railway Main Station in the Bocianowo district, which became an area of the city.
+Gdańsk Street quickly became the central representative thoroughfare and developed as a new city (Neue Stadt).